 Primary Tumor Regression

 - Note 1: Regression is most often recognized in relation to the radial growth phase (RGP).
-Characteristic features include segmental absence of in-situ melanoma cells or melanoma cells microinvasive into the papillary dermis.
-The papillary dermis shows patchy lymphocytic inflammation, diffuse coarse fibrosis and collections of melanophages.
+Characteristic features include segmental absence of in-situ melanoma cells or melanoma cells with microinvasion into the papillary dermis.
+The papillary dermis shows patchy lymphocytic inflammation, diffuse coarse fibrosis, and collections of melanophages.
 Intact melanoma is usually evident on one or both sides of the area of regression.
 Regressive changes may be seen without residual flanking melanoma cells and (after scrutiny of multiple tissue levels) may be viewed as constituting putative complete regression of the lesion.
-Vertical growth phase regression is less common and is usually seen as an area within a tumorigenic compartment that is replaced by lymphocytes and fibrosis and often also by melanophages constituting "tumoral melanosis".
+Vertical growth phase (VGP) regression is less common and is usually seen as an area within a tumorigenic compartment that is replaced by lymphocytes and fibrosis and often also by melanophages constituting "tumoral melanosis".

 |000||No regression present|

 See code 010

 |988||Not applicable: Information not collected for this case|

 (If this information is required by your standard setter, use of code 988 may result in an edit error.)

 |998||No histologic examination of primary site|